scvalex/ltc/docs/final.md

 insertion into `languages` fails because the value for the `user` column, $3$, has not been used as the `id` of any row in `users`.

-Having populated the tables with some values, we display them:
+Having populated the tables with values, we display them by running a few general queries:

 ~~~~ {.sourceCode}
 sqlite> SELECT * FROM users;